bogdan-pechounov/compose-preferences/README.md

 darkTheme: Boolean = DARK_THEME.stateOrDefault().value,
 ```

-The `DarkThemePreference` works by overriding the `defaultValue` and getting a value from the context.
+The `DarkThemePreference` works by overriding the `defaultValue` and getting a `Configuration` from the context.

 ```kotlin
 class DarkThemePreference(keyName: String = "dark_theme") : BooleanPreference(keyName) {